2023 Solar Incentives Guide for Roy, UT - Tax Credits & Rebates

 What are the environmental benefits of switching to solar?

-Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-You can also lower the CO2 emissions from your home by 300 pounds annually, or roughly 6,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
+You can also reduce the CO2 emissions from your home by 300 pounds annually, or around 6,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.